qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 - it **delegates any actions or events to domain code**; in this case the button triggers the `createSession` event, which delegates to the `createDiagnosticSession` function, and passes the `NewSession` object along.
 - we move any logic or conditionals to domain objects, like NewSession

-As a result, the automated tests for this component are focused.
+These rules of thumb help us to keep our components clean and focused.
+As a result, the automated tests for this component are equally clean and focused.
 Their focus is the component showing the correct data and elements, and delegating to appropriate domain functions.
 Some of its tests:

 ```javascript
 describe('New Diagnostic Session.vue', () => {